rcbops/zigzag/README.rst

     - project_id: (Required) The qtest project id to reference when uploading test results.
     - test_cycle:  (Required) A string name of the root node of the hierarchy for storing test results in qtest.
     - module_hierarchy: (Required) A list, of length => 0, of hierarchical nodes where test results will be stored in qtest.
+This config option has access to the strftime module.
+A special variable is made avalable to this option 'zz_testcase_class', it will interpolate to the value of the fully qualified class name for a given test.
+An example of these being used can be found in `molecule-config-example.json`_
     - path_to_test_exec_dir: A string representing an arbitrary path between the root of the project being tested and the directory where tests will be executed.
 This is used in failure link generation.
     - build_url: The URL of the build that generated the XML to be processed
     - build_number: The build number from the CI system